 The $61 million allocated for this year will mostly go toward financial aid and the “continuing operations of centers and service units,” AU spokesperson Kelly Alexander told The Eagle.

 Aw said that the goals for implementing the plan arose in part from data that had been collected, some of which came from the 2017 campus climate survey.

 The survey, which was conducted by AU’s Office of Institutional Research and Assessment (OIRA), found that only 55 percent of students felt that their peers contribute to a sense of belonging on campus and 33 percent of black students said that they felt included on campus.

 A sense of belonging among first-year students has improved from fall 2017 to fall 2018, according to the report.
 The plan does not address a sense of belonging among black students or any other specific demographic groups.

-The progress report’s release came after Aw and Provost Daniel Myers addressed the discovery of past “of concern” in an email to students on Feb.
+The progress report’s release came after Aw and Provost Daniel Myers addressed the discovery of past yearbook images “of concern” in an email to students on Feb.
 11, stating that reflected “racism, bigotry, and ignorance toward African Americans, Native Americans, and Asian Americans.”

 Aw told The Eagle that the University should maintain a commitment to raising students’ awareness of biases and lead them to ask questions about how those biases are influencing policies and practices.

 “You cannot undo the past,” she said.
 “You need to have that past inform your present and your future.
 And the way you go about that, first and foremost, is acknowledging it, and, second, is leveraging the tools that we have which is really education.”

 In regards to the inclusive excellence plan, Aw said that the University will work towards improvements in the coming years.